Representable tangent structures for affine schemes: Introduction

 It is natural to wonder how special this tangent structure for affine schemes is.
 In this paper, we classify representable tangent structures on the category of affine schemes, or equivalently infinitesimal objects in the category of affine schemes.
 To do so, we first introduce tangentoids (Definition~\ref{definition:tangentoid}), which are objects $D$ in a monoidal category equipped with a suitable structure such that the endofunctor $\T(-) = D \otimes -$ gives a tangent structure (Proposition~\ref{proposition:tangentoid-tangent-structure1}).
 Coexponentiable tangentoids (Definition~\ref{definition:coexponentiable-tangentoid}) induce tangent structures on the opposite category.
 Therefore, coexponentiable tangentoids on a category with finite coproducts correspond precisely to infinitesimal objects in the opposite category.
 As such, classifying infinitesimal objects in the category of affine schemes over $R$ is equivalent to classifying coexponentiable tangentoids in the category $\cAlg_R$ of commutative and unital $R$-algebras.

-We first show that every tangentoid $D$ in $\cAlg_R$ is isomorphic to an $R$-algebra $R\ltimes M$ (where $\ltimes$ is the square-zero extension) for some $R$-module $M$ equipped with a commutative and associative multiplication $\alpha\colon M\x M\to M$ which is also an isomorphism (Theorem~\ref{theorem:characterization-tangentoids}).
-In other words, there is an equivalence between tangentoids in $\cAlg_R$ and commutative non-unital associative solid $R$-algebras~\cite{gutierrez2015solid}.
-We then use a theorem of Niefield's~\cite[Theorem~4.3]{niefield:cartesianness}, to show that coexponentiable tangentoids in $\cAlg_R$ are equivalent to commutative non-unital associative solid $R$-algebras whose underlying $R$-module is finitely generated and projective (Theorem~\ref{theorem:characterization-infinitesimal-objects}), giving us our desired characterization of representable tangent structures on affine schemes.
+We first show that every tangentoid $D$ in $\cAlg_R$ is isomorphic to an $R$-algebra $R\ltimes M$ (where $\ltimes$ denotes the square-zero extension) for some $R$-module $M$ equipped with a commutative and associative multiplication $\alpha\colon M\x_RM\to M$ which is also an isomorphism (Theorem~\ref{theorem:characterization-tangentoids}).
+Non-unital algebras whose multiplication is an isomorphism are better known as solid algebras \cite{gutierrez2015solid}.
+So in other words, we show that there is an equivalence between tangentoids in $\cAlg_R$ and commutative non-unital associative solid $R$-algebras.
+We then use a theorem of Niefield's~\cite[Theorem~4.3]{niefield:cartesianness} to construct an equivalence between coexponentiable tangentoids in $\cAlg_R$ and commutative non-unital associative solid $R$-algebras whose underlying $R$-module is finitely generated and projective (Theorem~\ref{theorem:characterization-infinitesimal-objects}), giving us our desired characterization of representable tangent structures on affine schemes.

 As a special case, when the base ring $R$ is a principal ideal domain (PID), the only coexponentiable tangentoids in $\cAlg_R$ are the base ring $R$ and $R[\epsilon]$ (Theorem~\ref{theorem:PID-characterization}).
 In other words, the only representable tangent structures on the category of affine schemes over a PID $R$ are the trivial tangent structure (Example~\ref{example:trivial}) and the aforementioned tangent structure related to the module of K\"ahler differentials (Corollary~\ref{corollary:PID-infinitesimal-are-R-D}).
 When the base ring $R$ fails to be a PID, more representable tangent structures are allowed as we show in Example~\ref{example:non-PID-example}.
 Furthermore, even when the base ring is a PID, our classification does not put constraints on non-representable tangent structures.
 In particular, in Example~\ref{example:Q-tangentoid-non-exponentiable} we show that the ring $\Q$ of rational numbers induces a novel tangent structure on the category $\cRing$ of commutative and unital rings, which however, does not dualize to affine schemes.